Sexual Abuse and Human Trafficking Prevention and Safety

 From the statistics identified by the HTNCC, the latest Juristat on Trafficking in Persons in Canada (July 2017, Canadian Centre for Justice Statistics) indicates that between 2009 and 2016, 95% of human trafficking victims in Canada were female, 70% were women under the age of 25, and one quarter were under 18 (25%).

 COVID-19 has highlighted a need for intervention in situations that are happening amidst the pandemic.
 When home is the safest place for many, that is not always the case for these women.
 We are here to help.
-If you or someone you know may be in trouble, please reach out to one of our Peer Support Workers to plan for your safety.
+If you or someone you know may be in trouble, please reach out to one of our Client Support Workers to plan for your safety.